HenrikBechmann/react-super-simple-scroller/README.md

 Notes about the callbacks (the returned values are found in the arguments of the functions):

 The **axisReferenceID(axisReferenceID)** function returns the current referenceID situated in the first position of the tailblock (right next to the axis) whenever that changes, providing important context to the host.

+the **resized(cradlePotential)** function returns the current cradlePotential object, as modified as the result of a user resize operation.
+See the `getCradleSpecs` call for details of the cradlePotential contents.

 The **failed(failedPack)** function returns an object including an array of cellPacks that were trimmed by RS3 for being beyond the requested amount from `fetchCells`.
 The structure of the returned object is `{source, message, excessList, timestamp}`